psy2k/YahooWeatherXMLParser/README.md

 YahooWeatherXMLParser
 =====================

-Simple iOS project that demonstrates Yahoo Weather XML parsing
+Simple iOS project (single view application with storyboard) that demonstrates Yahoo Weather XML parsing.

+Compatible with iOS 6 and iOS 7.

 The MIT License (MIT)
 =====================